If you are looking for the ultimate adventure, the Ausangate Trek is by far one of the best treks in Peru!

 DAY 5

 I must admit, getting up on day five was a bit of a struggle.
 All of my muscles were sore, headaches were forever existent and a lack of motivation was present.
-However, with the support of the other trekkers, all of which were good mates by this stage, they encouraged me to keep on keeping on.

 A panoramic viewpoint awaits at the top with extensive views of countless mountain peaks in the Cordillera Vilcanota region and a birds-eye perspective of Ausangatecocha Lake.